Rusher Kimura: International Wrestling Enterprise (1967–1981)

 On April 20, 1968, "Rusher" Kimura won his first major title by teaming with Thunder Sugiyama to win the TWWA (Trans World Wrestling Alliance) World Tag Team Championship from Stan Stasiak and Tank Morgan.
 They vacated the titles in the fall of that year to give way to the new IWA (International Wrestling Alliance) title governing body.
-On September 20, 1971, Kimura and Sugiyama regained the renamed titles by defeating Red Bastien and Bill Howard; they vacated the title yet again in May 1972, when Kimura left for tours abroad.
+On September 23, 1971, Kimura and Sugiyama won the new IWA World Tag Team Championship by defeating Red Bastien and Bill Howard; they vacated the titles in May 1972, when Kimura left for tours abroad.

 Kimura showed up in the NWA's Central States and Georgia territories in 1969–70 as Masao Kimura and in the American Wrestling Association as Great Kimura.
 This was the only time he actually competed in the AWA; his future challenges for AWA titles all happened in IWE in Japan.
 In 1972, he showed up in Europe, specifically Germany's Verband Der Berufsringer, under his real name.

 On October 8, 1970, Kimura defeated Dr. Death (Moose Morowski under a mask) to win the first cage match in Japan.
-The match, broadcast on IWE's at the time outlet Tokyo Broadcasting System, earned Kimura a reputation and the nickname Kanaami no Oni (金網の鬼, "Demon of the Steel Cage").
+The match, broadcast on IWE's at the time outlet Tokyo Broadcasting System, earned Kimura a reputation and the nickname Kana-ami no Oni (金網の鬼, "Demon of the Steel Cage").
+His opponents in cage matches included Ox Baker, Angelo Poffo, Gilles Poisson, King Curtis Iaukea, Baron Mikel Scicluna, Killer Buddy Austin, Lars Anderson, Ole Anderson, Skandor Akbar, The Brute, Rene Goulet, Baron von Raschke, Ray Stevens, Killer Tor Kamata, Butcher Brannigan, Ripper Collins and a rookie Ric Flair.

 Though TBS later banned cage matches from airing, Kimura was on the way to becoming a superstar.
 His last tag team title in IWE was earned on May 14, 1973, when he teamed with Great Kusatsu to defeat Mad Dog Vachon and Ivan Koloff for the IWA World Tag Team Championship.
 It was the beginning of Kimura's golden years.
+On October 10, 1974, he defeated Blackjack Mulligan to win the IWA World Series for the first time.